Admission for Fall 2013 is now closed. We will being to accept applications for the next cohort in January 2015!

 instructional, supervisory, and administrative positions across the education and training professions.
 We are now completing students from the fourth cohort.

 The joint faculty is a team of 32 faculty members who hold their original academic appointment at Texas A&M University and Texas Tech University.
 Each faculty member brings expertise and experience that will enhance your academic and professional career.

-The program utilizes a variety of delivery methods with primary tools being Blackboard (a virtual learning environment used to access course material), internet discussion software, and occasionally Interactive Video Conferencing (ITV).
-Students will generally have one asynchronous course each semester or both courses online during the first two years of the program.
+The program utilizes a variety of delivery methods with primary tools utilizing eCampus (a virtual learning environment used to access course material), WebMeeting (an internet discussion software), and occasionally Interactive Video Conferencing (ITV).
+Students will generally have one asynchronous course each semester or all courses online during the first two years of the program.
 In addition, the cohort will work together on a regular basis including face-to-face meetings at campus and professional locations.

 Admission reviews take place every two years.
-Applications for the fifth cohort are currently closed.
-The next cohort review process opened January 1, 2013, for Fall 2013 admission.
-We will accept applications until April 1, 2013.
+Applications for the sixth cohort are currently closed.
+The next cohort review process will open again on January 1, 2015, for Fall 2015 admission.
+We will start reviewing applications April 1, 2015.
 In order for you to prepare for this experience and complete this degree program, both institutions have outlined specific expectations.
 Applicants will be expected to make adjustments in their lives to fulfill the requirements for this program.

 Costs continue to change.
 The tuition and fee costs are approximately $590 per semester hour (approximately $1400 per three credit hour) for Texas residents and approximately $930 per credit hour (approximately $2470 per three credit hour) for non-resident students.
 Please note these fees are only an estimate and are subject to change based on university policy.
 For more accurate amounts, you must contact each institutions financial services.